frictionlessdata/frictionless-py/docs/guides/overview-example.md

 ---
-title: Introduction Guide
+title: Overview Example
 ---

+> This example assumes that you are familiar with the concepts behind the Frictionless Framework.
+For an introduction, please read the [Introduction](../introduction/introduction.md).

-Let's say we have a few raw data files.
-It's been just collected by the data researchers, and the quality of data is still far from perfect.
-In fact, they haven't even removed the comments from the first row!
+Let's start with an example dataset.
+We will look at a few raw data files that have recently been collected by an anthropologist.
+The anthropologist wants to publish this data in an open repository so her colleagues can also use this data.
+Before publishing the data, she wants to add metadata and check the data for errors.
+We are here to help, so let’s start by exploring the data.
+We see that the quality of data is far from perfect.
+In fact, the first row contains comments from the anthropologist!
+To be able to use this data, we need to clean it up a bit.

 ```bash
 $ cat data/countries.csv